ec262/discovery/README.md

-3. In a "live" system, we would be actively collecting statistics about who is creating jobs, not doing them, etc. We could then develop heuristics to find cheaters who are repeatedly preventing chunks or foremen who are creating jobs but not checking them.
+3. In a "live" system, we would be actively collecting statistics about who is creating jobs, not doing them, etc. We could then develop heuristics to find cheaters who are repeatedly not computing chunks or foremen who are creating jobs but not checking them.
 However, without real usage data, it is basically impossible to develop these kinds of counter-measures.

 TODO
 ----
-  - Even more testing!
+  - You can never have too many tests...